Blog 126. Business, Money And Your Career: Do You Really Know How To Truly Listen In The Workplace?

-It is crucial to listen to your boss, your colleagues, those who you wish to sell to, and those who you wish to do business with.
-And it is crucial too, that you listen carefully to the general murmurings around you, which will tell you whether the company that you own or work for, is doing well or not – and indeed, whether the workforce are happy or not.
+It is crucial to know how to listen to your boss, your colleagues, your employees, those who you wish to sell to, and those who you wish to do business with.
+It is crucial too, that you listen carefully to the general murmurings around you, which will tell you whether the company that you own or work for, is doing well or not – and indeed, whether the workforce are happy or not.

 Being able to truly listen, involves using ALL of your senses.

 Often I heard myself repeating the following phrase over and over again to my clients: “You have ears and you have eyes.
 Use them.
 Learn to listen, learn to hear, learn to watch and learn to see”.

 Learning these skills, and learning to listen with all your faculties, will always stand you in good stead.
 And it will help you make better choices and decisions.